 7. Pittormie Fruit Farm, Fife

-Situated in the north east of Fife, Pittormie Fruit Farm is a small family-run farm which aims to produce quality fresh food that boasts real flavour – meaning chemical use is minimal.
+Situated in the north east of Fife, Pittormie Fruit Farm is a small family-run farm which aims to produce quality fresh food that boasts real flavour – which for them means chemical use is minimal.
 Head to the farm shop which is stocked with fresh seasonal fruit and vegetables, alongside superb free-range eggs from our ‘gaun aboot hens’.
 Within the shop you can also browse a range of jams, jellies, marmalade, chutney and lemon curd to buy.

 8. Arbuckles, Dundee

-Open from May to September, 7 days a week, head along to Arbuckles Farm Shop on the outskirts of Dundee where you’re guaranteed to discover some of the most mouth-watering berries and tasty free-range eggs in Scotland, as well as delicious artisan ice cream.
+Open from May to September, seven days a week, head along to Arbuckles Farm Shop on the outskirts of Dundee, where you’re guaranteed to discover some of the most mouth-watering berries and tasty free-range eggs in Scotland, as well as delicious artisan ice cream.
 Browse the rest of the shop which is stocked with only the best local produce.

 9. Redhouse of Barra, Aberdeenshire

-Situated on the north east coast of Aberdeenshire, Redhouse Farms produces great tasting soft fruit in the extensive grounds of Barra Castle – Barra Berries.
+Situated on the north east coast of Aberdeenshire, Barra Castle produces great tasting soft fruit in the extensive grounds and farm, Barra Berries.
 Here you can find the tastiest strawberries, raspberries and blackberries that are all grown to a high standard on the farm.
 The berries are also extra special because they pack a wonderful nutritional punch and are a special source of natural goodness.

 10. Blacketyside Farm, Fife